kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 		- Graph
 ### Data Process
 #### Define Process in our example
-- Process basically means we get a video view event and increment several counters, total and per hour counters.
+- Process basically means **we get a video view event and increment several counters, total and per hour counters**.
 - Where to start?
 Start with requirement we wrote on the whiteboard, we want the processing service to scale together with increase in video views.
 #### Think of following questions
 - How to scale?